autonomousvision/gta/README.md

 Official reproducing code of our ICLR2024 work: "GTA: A Geometry-Aware Attention Mechanism for Multi-view Transformers", a simple way to make your multi-view transformer more expressive!

-(3/15/2024): While we mainly focus on NVS tasks in the paper, the GTA mechanism is also effective for image generation, which is a purely 2D image task.
+(3/15/2024): While we mainly focus on NVS which is a 3D vision task in the paper, the GTA mechanism is also effective for image generation, which is a purely 2D task.
 You can find the experimental details in our camera-ready paper and the implementation at this [branch](https://github.com/autonomousvision/gta/tree/DiT).

 ## Contents